CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 #### Day 3 Additional Suggested Readings:
 2. Efron and Hastie (Ch.1 *Algorithms and Inference*, Ch.3 *Bayesian Inference*, Ch.4, *Fisherian Inference and Maximum Likelihood Estimation*).
 3. Gelman and Hill (Ch.2 *Concepts and methods from basic probability and statistics*, Ch.7 *Simulation of probability models and statistical inferences*).
+4. Jones, Maillardet, and Robinson 2014.
+(Ch.14: *Probability*, Ch.15: *Random variables*, Ch.16: *Discrete random variables*, Ch.17 *Continuous random variables*, Ch.18 *Parameter estimation*).
-4. Shadish, William R. 2010.
+5. Shadish, William R. 2010.
 “Campbell and Rubin: A Primer and Comparison of Their Approaches to Causal Inference in Field Settings.” *Psychological Methods* 15(1):3-17. https://doi.org/10.1037/a0015916
-5. Shmueli, Galit.
+6. Shmueli, Galit.
 2010.
 “To Explain or to Predict?” *Statistical Science* 25(3):289-310. http://dx.doi.org/10.1214/10-STS330
 <br/>
-Gelman and Hill (Ch.2, “Concepts and methods from basic probability and statistics”).

 ## Day 4: Simulation Based Programming for Model Comparison and Selection
 In this section, we will program and learn several simulation based validation tools for assessing a model of observational data in comparison to an appropriate baseline model.